FerRacimo/CopenhagenTutorial/DemoTutorial.md

 Data
 ----------

 We will use the same data that we used yesterday during Matteo's tutorial.
-As a reminder, this includes 80 BAM files of a section of chr2 from human samples (of African, European, East Asian, and Latino descent), a reference genome, and putative ancestral sequence.
+As a reminder, this includes 80 BAM files of a section of chr2 from human samples (of African, Native American, European, East Asian, and Latino descent), a reference genome, and putative ancestral sequence.

 The data can be found here:
 /ricco/data/matteo/Data